joone/joone.github.io/content/about.md

 ![My character](/images/author.png)

 Thank you for visiting my blog.
 This is a personal blog site hosted by github.io.
-I publish this blog site using Hugo and Bookworm theme.
+I publish this blog site using Hugo and Archie theme.